Formation of Carbon Dwarfs: Analysis of SDSS Spectra

 \section{Analysis of SDSS Spectra}

-Recent observations from the Sloan Digital Sky Survey (SDSS) have been able to observe main sequence stars as dim as 23rd magnitude \cite{EDR,DR1,DR2} and therefore include a large sample of main sequence dwarfs.
-Because a carbon dwarf does not produce TiO in large quantities, carbon dwarfs are uniquely identifiable using the five filters applied by SDSS.
-In addition to the theoretically well understood carbon AGB stars comprising approximately 10\% of the total AGB population, SDSS also finds that 0.3-0.4\% of main sequence M stars show C/O$>1$ \cite{Schroeder2003}.
+Recent observations from the Sloan Digital Sky Survey (SDSS) have been able to observe stars as dim as 23rd magnitude \cite{EDR,DR1,DR2} and therefore include a large sample of main sequence dwarfs.
+Because a carbon dwarf spectrum does not exhibit strong TiO lines, carbon dwarfs are uniquely identifiable using the five filters applied by SDSS.
+In addition to the theoretically well understood carbon AGB stars comprising approximately 10\% of the total AGB population, SDSS also finds that a surprisingly large 0.3-0.4\% of main sequence M stars show spectral features indicative of C/O$>1$ \cite{Schroeder2003}.
 In addition, the survey has taken low-resolution (69 km/s pixel) spectra of dozens of carbon dwarf candidates, including one sample of 103 dwarf carbon stars \cite{Margon2002,Margon2004}.
-We determine the parameters of these stars by matching their spectra to simulated ones.
+Schroeder (2003) showed that the sample is indeed distinct from low-gravity giant carbon stars by comparing composite SDSS spectra of giants and dwarfs.
+We determine the parameters of these carbon dwarfs by matching their spectra to synthetic, simulated ones.

-Our model atmospheres for the synthetic spectra are based on using the ATLAS code \cite{Kurucz1992} and are built on the four standard assumptions: hydrostatic equilibrium, plane-parallel geometry, radiative equilibrium and local thermodynamic equilibrium.
-We calculate the synthetic spectrum for a range of atmospheric parameters (T$_{eff}$, log$g$) in two main domains.
-These correspond to a G-dwarf (solar analog) and an M-dwarf.
+Our model atmospheres for these synthetic spectra are based on using an updated version of the ATLAS code \cite{Kurucz1992} and are built on the four standard assumptions: hydrostatic equilibrium, plane-parallel geometry, radiative equilibrium and local thermodynamic equilibrium.
+The original ATLAS code has been modified to simulate a carbon-dominated atmosphere and uses a full set of carbon chemistry line lists as described by Allard et al. (2000) .
+We calculate the emergent synthetic spectrum for a range of atmospheric parameters (T$_{eff}$, $\log g$) in two main domain: those of a G-dwarf (solar analog) and of an M-dwarf.
 For each domain the carbon abundance is increased until the C$_2$ and CN bands appear in the optical region and match in strength the observed ones.